Fife Coast Railway: First railways

-The Leven Railway: authorisation
+The Leven Railway

+Authorisation

 In 1847 the Edinburgh and Northern Railway, now retitled the Edinburgh, Perth and Dundee Railway, had opened part of its main line, with a station at Markinch.
 In 1848 a station at Thornton was opened.
 This emphasised to the people of Leven the loss of the railway connection that the East of Fife had promised.

 In October 1851 a prospectus for the Leven Railway Company was issued.
 A less ambitious scheme was contemplated, running six miles from Thornton to Leven as a single track line; by avoiding the purchase of rolling stock (by contracting with the EP&DR to work the line) the capital cost of the project could be kept to £25,000.

-As the scheme took shape, Thomas Bouch was appointed as Engineer to the Company.
+As the scheme took shape, Thomas Bouch was appointed as engineer to the company.
 He pursued a policy of building low cost branch lines, arguing that the heavy expense of over-engineered railways crippled their profitability from the outset.
 The board of directors had no previous railway experience and at first they followed Bouch's recommendations implicitly.

 The company would have capital of £23,000 and the line would run from Thornton to Burnmill, on the north-west margin of Leven, with branches to Kirkland Mill and to Leven Harbour.
 Burn Mill was a flour mill at that edge of Leven; the location was apparently chosen to enable later extension to Anstruther.
 Kirkland Mill was a large textile mill south of the river Leven a mile west of Leven itself.
 There was a large distillery and textile mill at Cameron Bridge, and numerous mills at Leven, where the terminal was some way north-west of the town; the attraction was the flour mill named Burn Mill.
 (The line was later extended south to the harbour.)

-A Bill went to Parliament, and notwithstanding fierce opposition from a local landowner, C Maitland Christie, it received the Royal Assent on 17 June 1852.
+A bill went to Parliament, and notwithstanding fierce opposition from a local landowner, C. Maitland Christie, the Leven Railway Act 1852 (15 & 16 Vict. c. xcv) received royal assent on 17 June 1852.

-The working arrangement with the EP&DR was revisited; it was to split any surplus income equally between the two Companies, but the Leven Railway had to provide a locomotive.
+The working arrangement with the EP&DR was revisited; it was to split any surplus income equally between the two companies, but the Leven Railway had to provide a locomotive.